The symptoms of Tramadol withdrawal can be excruciating, making professional treatment a necessity.

 Immediate Treatment for Tramadol Withdrawal

-Though tramadol (brand name Ultram) is an opioid and causes many of the same withdrawal symptoms that other opioid drugs do, it can also create severe and even life-threatening effects in a small percentage of individuals.
+Tramadol (brand name Ultram) is an opioid that causes many of the same withdrawal symptoms as other opioid drugs.
+It can even lead to severe and even life-threatening effects in a small percentage of individuals.

-Immediate, professional treatment is necessary.
-Call 800-934-1582(Who Answers?) now if you are dependent on tramadol and need to find help.
+Immediate, professional treatment is necessary if you are addicted to this medication.
+Call 800-934-1582(Sponsored) now if you are dependent on tramadol and need help.

 The common withdrawal symptoms associated with tramadol are the same as those caused by any other opioid drug.
-According to the National Library of Medicine, these can include:
+These can include:

 - Agitation